-3.3 Forms
+3.5 Forms

-Note: Newforms Forms and Widgets "render" by creating ReactElement objects, rather than directly creating DOM elements or HTML strings.
+Note: Newforms Forms and Widgets render by creating ReactElement objects.

-In code examples which display HTML string output, we use a reactHTML() function to indicate there's another step between rendering a form and final output.
-An actual implementation of this function would need to strip data-react- attributes from the generated HTML and pretty-print to get the exact example output shown.
+In code examples which display HTML string output, we use an imaginary reactHTML() function to make it clear there's another step between rendering a form and final output.